Betree/democracy-watcher/README.md

 in a new language should be really kick.

 I'm actively looking for collaboration on this project.
-If you're interested in implementing it, feel free to contact me at <benjamin.piouffle@gmail.com> or to open a new ticket.
+If you're interested in implementing it, feel free to contact me or to open a new ticket.
 Especially if you want to create and maintain an instance to track a French entity (your local city, DOM/TOM) I would be happy to host it for you under the France Democracy Watcher domain.